OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/join.md

 ---
-# Join our upcoming events
+# Join Our Upcoming Events

 For more information, please click on the event in the embedded calendar: